dbmi-bgm/cgap-pipeline/docs/wgs-step-comhet.rst

 Requirements
 ++++++++++++

-The input VCF must have VEP annotations (VEP consequences, gene and transcript are required).
+The input ``vcf`` must have VEP annotations (VEP consequences, gene and transcript are required).
 If the VEP annotation includes VEP impact, the step uses it.
 If not, it uses an existing VEP table (https://m.ensembl.org/info/genome/variation/prediction/predicted_data.html).

 Specifications